 Introduction of the asset into the IT ecosystem includes installation, integration with other components, the establishment of operation/support processes, and also, provision of access to users.

 As assets are operated and use, maintenance, repair, upgrades and also, retrofits may be require to maximize value to use, extend asset life, mitigate risk and reduce support costs.

 At the end of the asset’s useful life, it must be dispose of or otherwise disposed of.
 Retirement typically includes transitioning users to other resources, updating asset records, cancelling support agreements, completing license renewals, and also, beginning spare asset planning.

 IT Asset Management (ITAM) is a set of business practices that support the management lifecycle to inform strategic decision making.
+ITAM can be found in any IT service company these days.
 It is generally seen as the axis between money and conformity and innovation and improvement.

 Also Read: Customer Service: What it is and How to Improve it in 2022